 Workflow

-The workflow blocks lists the events that are involved with the legislative or judiciary or parliament process.
+The workflow blocks list the events that are involved with the legislative or judiciary or parliament process.
 A workflow step does not necessarily change the expression.
 However, when a new expression occurs, we record all the workflow steps connected to it.
 The following example lists three workflow steps: firstReading, secondReading, thirdReading.
 In this case, the firstReading did not modify the expression.
 The secondReading and the thirdReading are connected to their correspondent expression by href (ke/bill/1345/eng@1979-06-13/main – bill URI).
 We notice that the proprietary tags include local specifications that support the workflow management system import/export of the data.